 I like having a spare head for these things, so I ordered what I thought was a pack of two heads at £12 and yet still only one came in the pack – I feel short-changed!
 This thing now cost almost as much as it’s rival, so it’d better be good..

 Assembly is fairly straight forward.
 There are two arrows that point to notches on the handle and on the mid-section, and you simply have to line them up and click them into place, then repeat the process for the foot.
 Once locked, the interior rod lines up, acting as a push mechanism for the spray bottle nearer the foot – impressive stuff!

 If I can have one gripe at the construction, it’s on the handle lever.
-I know it’s only a light mechanism and so it shouldn’t require a lot, but it does look a bit flimsy and unfinished.
-It also feels like it might snap easily if I didn’t clean with lots of care and compassion, which is concerning.
-I like my cleaning tools to feel like they can handle my tendency to go on sudden and enthusiastic cleaning spree!
+I know it’s only a light mechanism and so it shouldn’t require a lot, but it does look and feel a bit flimsy and unfinished.

 Hmm..
 I wasn’t sold on this velcro.
 The pad goes over the foot – a bit like an oven glove – and then you just tuck the velcro in and press down.
 It all sounds very simple but there’s quite a bit of fiddling involved.
 One side doesn’t seem to open up (I did try!), so it seems as though you have to sort of slot the foot in and then velcro it on.
 Not the easiest, but no big deal.